-South Carolina generally requires a person to obtain a concealable weapons permit prior to carrying a handgun, whether concealed or unconcealed.
-Exceptions include:
+South Carolina generally requires a person to obtain a concealable weapons permit prior to carrying a handgun in most public spaces, whether carrying the handgun concealed or openly.1 Exceptions include:

 - A licensed hunter or fisherman engaged in hunting or fishing or going to or from hunting or fishing while in a vehicle or on foot;